-If you’re looking for another great frugal option in the Old Town, Rixwell Old Town Hotel is a great choice.
-The location is fantastic, less than 10 minutes’ walk from Balti jaam train station and the harbor.
-St. Olaf’s Church, Fat Margaret’s Tower, and the Estonian Maritime Museum are are just a stone’s throw from here.
+If you’re looking for another great frugal option in the Old Town, Rija Old Town Hotel is a great choice.
+The location is fantastic, less than 10 minutes’ walk from Balti Jaam train station and the harbor.
+St. Olaf’s Church, Fat Margaret’s Tower, and the Estonian Maritime Museum are just a stone’s throw from here.

 Go Hotel Shnelli

 The 3⋆ Go Hotel Shnelli is our final recommendation in this category.
 It is located 2 minutes from the Balti Jaam railway station and on the cusp of the Kalamaja neighborhood and Telliskivi Creative City.
 It is within 500 m of the famous Patkuli and Kohtuotsa viewing platforms, Toompea Castle, and the Maiden Tower.
 Tallinn city center is 2 km away.